nrwl/nx/docs/shared/mental-model.md

 ![task-graph-run](/shared/mental-model/task-graph-run.png)

-This often makes more sense for builds, where to build app1, you want to build lib first.
+This often makes more sense for builds, where to build `app1`, you want to build `lib` first.
 You can also define similar relationships between targets of the same project, including a test target that depends on the build.

 A task graph can contain different targets, and those can run in parallel.
 For instance, as Nx is building `app2`, it